Vasuji/MLND-capstone/Capstone_proposal.md

 ### Benchmark model
 This project will use report on [Vehicle Detection in an Image](http://www.irdindia.in/journal_ijaeee/pdf/vol2_iss6/10.pdf) and  [A Two-Stage Approach to People and VehicleDetection With HOG-Based SVM](https://pdfs.semanticscholar.org/1c76/6d0f4bf8ff443cbe8a487313e77c20ed4166.pdf) as our bench mark model.
+These models use the concept of [Histograms of Oriented Gradients](http://www.learnopencv.com/histogram-of-oriented-gradients/)HOG, for feature extraction purpose and some other geometrical aspects like edge detection etc. as well.
+Our aim in this project is also to extract color and HOG feature before we train the classifiers.

 ### Evaluation Metric